marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 Examine your logs
 Love your testers (who were the ones who actually caught the problem) When something doens't work, fix it
-It's a parallel-in-memory-Spark-inspired-source-of-compute world out there.
+It's a parallel-cloud-in-memory-Spark-inspired-source-of-compute world out there.